Last Updated on: 21st February 2024, 09:28 pm

 How to Prepare for the Updates

 Log in to GA4 with your business objectives in mind.
-Google will give you plenty of data – make sure you have the context to extract the insights.
+Google Analytics will give you plenty of data – make sure you have the context to extract the insights.
 There’s no substitute for customer research!

 Similarly, verify the GA4’s suggested audiences against your own data.